-Coyote Moon Golf Course: A Piece of Magic near Tahoe
+Coyote Moon Golf Course in Truckee: A piece of magic near Tahoe

-Coyote Moon is located on the road heading up to Tahoe Donner and took nearly five years to complete.
+The course itself is located on the road heading up to Tahoe Donner and took nearly five years to complete.
 When it opened last summer, it drew raves from local golfers who were enamored with the serenity and challenge found here.
-The course was built by Steele Enterprises, a golf course construction firm based in Sacramento, which builds courses and then finds management groups to pick up the leases on the properties.
-This course was built for golf and not for real estate sales, a rarity in California.
+The course was built for golf and not for real estate sales, a rarity in California.

-The course was roughed into the old logging tract in 1995 to a routing plan done by architect Homer Flint.
-The final touches to this plan were initiated by Brad Bell, a former PGA Tour player from Sacramento who works for Steele Enterprises, and rushed into production in 1999 after finally securing water rights from the town.
+Coyote Moon was roughed into the old logging tract in 1995 to a routing plan done by architect Homer Flint.
+The final touches to this plan were initiated by Brad Bell, a former PGA Tour player from Sacramento, and rushed into production in 1999 after finally securing water rights from the town.
 During construction, the course was called Truckee Falls but opened as Coyote Moon last summer.
-During its first year, locals took to the unique name of the course and the invitation to ‘meet me at the Moon’, meant only one thing, a great round of golf.
+During its first year, locals took to the unique name of the course and the invitation to "meet me at the Moon," meant only one thing, a great round of golf.

 The course opens easily with an uphill par 5 that has a lone pine left in the right center of the fairway just past the landing area.
 Keeping the drive to the left side is crucial on this opening hole as the fairway slants hard to the right.
 The generous fairway really lets you rip your first shots of the day, which is nice as there is no driving range for warm up here.